Table of contents

 5. Zoho Desk

-One of the reasons why Zoho Desk is a preferred customer support solution is because it helps you offer your customers multichannel support via email, social media, live chat, web forms, and telephone, in multiple languages.
+Zoho Desk is a preferred customer support solution because it helps you offer your customers multichannel support via email, social media, live chat, web forms, and telephone in multiple languages.

 Features you’ll love: